 Who offers virtual credit cards in Canada?

-While almost every issuer's cards will have a virtual version generated when they're added to your Google Pay, Apple Pay, or other digital wallets, most don't allow you to generate your own virtual credit cards on demand.
+While almost every issuer's cards will have a virtual version generated when they're added to your Google Pay, Apple Pay, or other digital wallets, most don't allow you to generate your own virtual credit cards on demand, with the exception being TD.

-There are a few options that offer virtual cards that can be added to your digital wallet, but they don't generate one-time use numbers the way a true virtual credit card does.
+There are a few prepaid digital cards that have separate numbers from their physical counterparts, but they don't generate one-time use numbers the way a true virtual credit card does.

 | Credit card | Annual fee | Rewards | Special features |